mattermost/mattermost-handbook/operations/operations/company-processes/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines/documentation-style-guide.md

 ### Tabbed content

-In tabbed content the wording needs to be exactly the same across all instances, for consistency.
+When presenting content in tabs, tab names must be exactly the same across all instances, for consistency.

 "From Mattermost version 6.0..."
 "In Mattermost versions up to v5.39"